 Operating in multiple countries can present some challenges.
 For example, many countries have different regulations when it comes to ISO standards.
 So, when we heard about the new EU Medical Device regulations, we knew it was going to be important to understand the importance of the potential between ISO 11607 and the EU’s Medical Device Regulations.

-Now that we have multi-national manufacturing capabilities, there is potential need for our clean rooms to operate under the EU’s Medical Device Regulations as well as the ISO 11607 Standard.
+Now that we have multi-national manufacturing capabilities, there is potential need for our controlled environments to operate under the EU’s Medical Device Regulations as well as the ISO 11607 Standard.
 And there has been a push to harmonize these two standards.
 Part of harmonizing these standards is the ability to prove aseptic presentation.
 Being able to aseptically present medical devices in a sterile environment is becoming more important than ever and is likely going to become part of the ISO standard.

 With many ways to package a medical device, it may be hard to decide which route to take.
 But packaging a medical device with a thermoformed package can have the following advantages: